This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 The second best part about oat milk is that it is incredibly - and I mean incredibly - easy to make.
 If you own a blender, something to strain the oats out of the milk, and find 5 minutes to spare, you can have homemade oat milk.

 Simply blend up some oats and water in a blender.
-Even a cheap blender will do.
-Then strain using a cheesecloth/flour sack towel/nut milk bag/fine mesh strainer over a bowl.
-If you’re using one of the first two, gather the sides up and gently squeeze out the milk to make the process quicker.
+You do not need an expensive blender, feel free to use whatever you have access to.
+You can strain the oats out of the milk by using any of the following options: a cheesecloth, flour sack, a towel, a nut milk bag or a mesh strainer over the top of a bowl.
+If you're using one of the first two, gather the sides up and gently squeeze out the milk to make the process quicker.

 Store into a mason jar or pitcher and place in the fridge.